 There will be spoilers for the manhwa series Sign.

-When he wakes up, he’s in the cafe, and the strange man is looking over him with an equally odd little man beside him.
-It turns out they are workers at Cafe Goyo – Yohan being the owner who sprayed Soohwa down, and Gyoon being an employee helping out.
-As retribution for being assaulted with a water hose Soohwa begs for a part-time job at the cafe.
+When he wakes up, he's in the cafe, and the strange man is looking over him with an equally odd little man beside him.
+It turns out they are workers at Cafe Goyo – Yohan is the owner who sprayed Soohwa down, and Gyoon is an employee helping out.
+As retribution for being assaulted with a water hose, Soohwa begs for a part-time job at the cafe.
 At first, Gyoon refuses, but after some desperate persuasion from Soohwa and some pitying tears from Yohan, Gyoon relents.

 Let me go ahead and say this is one of my favorite manhwa in all of existence.
 It has just the right amount of wholesome fluffiness, comedy, and drama with a splash of sexy time all rolled into one.
 With that being said, I am extremely biased.
 At this point, I think I have read this around 6 times and will probably have read it even more after this review comes out.
 It's a great one, and, in my opinion, if you don't read this one, you will be doing your disservice.
 With that, let me tell you some reasons why it is so amazing.

 This has one of the most unique art styles I have ever seen.
 I actually almost didn't read this one because I saw the art on the cover and didn't think I would like it.
 Is it the prettiest?
 No. Is it perfect all the time?
 No. But there is something about this style that is particularly sweet.
 It is cute.
 That is the best way I can describe it.
 It is pretty sketchy early on but cleans up as it goes on, with the character designs coming into their own.
 The art style paired with the story really just cements this as one of the sweetest, lovey-dovey romances you will ever see.
 Somehow, it also fits sexy scenes.
 Don't ask me how.
 It is absolute witchcraft, and I love it.